3. Wholegrains as Brain Boosting Foods

 - Using wholemeal pasta in Bolognese or pasta bakes

 3. Green Veggies

 Dark, leafy veggies such as spinach and kale are a rich source of brain healthy nutrients including Vitamin K, lutein and folate.
 Each of these nutrients function separately, but together they have a strong protective effect on the brain.
-Lutein, in particular, is a strong antioxidant that crosses the blood brain barrier and functions to improve cognition such as improve memory.
+Lutein, in particular, is a strong antioxidant that crosses the blood brain barrier and improves cognition and memory.
 It is prevalent in mature breast milk and was found to be the main carotenoid in the developing infant brain.
-As the human body cannot produce lutein, it is important that we fill our diet with rich sources.
+The human body cannot produce lutein, so it is important that we fill our diet with rich sources.

 - Sneaking spinach into frittatas and fritters

 5. Berries as Brain Boosting Foods

 Berries such as strawberries, blueberries, cherries and blackberries are excellent sources of the phytonutrient anthocyanin.
 Anthocyanins have an antioxidant effect and are responsible for the rich red, purple and blue colouring of berries.
 Anthocyanins boost cognition by improving connections between neurons and preventing cell damage.
 This was found to occur in areas of the brain associated with learning and memory.
 This means that incorporating anthocyanin rich foods regularly can boost learning ability, memory and motor skills.
 You can increase your child’s berry intake by:

 - Serving fresh berries as a snack

 - Adding frozen berries to a smoothie